Attention network forecasts time-to-failure in laboratory shear experiments: Abstract

 \section{Abstract}

-When a rock is subjected to stress it deforms by creep mechanisms that include formation and slip on small-scale internal cracks.
-Intragranular cracks and slip along grain contacts release energy as elastic waves called acoustic emissions (AE).
-Early research into AEs envisioned that these signals could be used in the future to predict rock falls, mine collapse, or even earthquakes.
-Today, nondestructive testing, a field of engineering, involves monitoring the spatio-temporal evolution of AEs with the goal of predicting time-to-failure for manufacturing tools and infrastructure.
-The monitoring process involves clustering AEs by damage mechanism (e.g. matrix cracking, delamination) to track changes within the material.
-In this study, we aim to adapt aspects of this process to the task of generalized earthquake prediction.
-Our data are generated in a laboratory setting using a biaxial shearing device and a granular fault gouge that mimics the conditions around tectonic faults.
-In particular, we analyze the temporal evolution of AEs generated throughout several hundred laboratory earthquake cycles.
-We use a Conscience Self-Organizing Map (CSOM) to perform topologically ordered vector quantization based on waveform properties.
-The resulting map is used to interactively cluster AEs according to damage mechanism.
-Finally, we use an event-based LSTM network to test the predictive power of each cluster.
-By tracking cumulative waveform features over the seismic cycle, the network is able to forecast the time-to-failure of the fault.
+Rocks under stress deform by creep mechanisms that include formation and slip on small-scale internal cracks.
+Intragranular cracks and slip along grain contacts release energy as elastic waves termed acoustic emissions (AE).
+AEs are thought to contain predictive information that can be used for fault failure forecasting.
+Here we present a method using unsupervised classification and an attention network to forecast labquakes using AE waveform features.
+Our data were generated in a laboratory setting using a biaxial shearing device with granular fault gouge intended to mimic the conditions of tectonic faults.
+Here we analyzed the temporal evolution of AEs generated throughout several hundred laboratory earthquake cycles.
+We used a Conscience Self-Organizing Map (CSOM) to perform topologically ordered vector quantization based on waveform properties.
+The resulting map was used to interactively cluster AEs.
+We examined the clusters over time to identify those with predictive ability.
+Finally, we used a variety of LSTM and attention-based networks to test the predictive power of the AE clusters.
+By tracking cumulative waveform features over the seismic cycle, the network is able to forecast the time-to-failure (TTF) of lab earthquakes.
+Our results show that analyzing the data to isolate predictive signals and using a more sophisticated network architecture are key to robustly forecasting labquakes.
+In the future, this method could be applied on tectonic faults monitor earthquakes and augment current early warning systems.